MiguelStattmiller/Enterprise-Infrastructure-Lab/README.md

 ## Project Overview

-This project is part of my **Enterprise Infrastructure Lab**, a virtual environment fully built using **UTM** on macOS.
+This project is part of my Enterprise Infrastructure Lab, a virtual environment fully built using **UTM** on macOS.

-The lab consists of multiple virtual machines, including:
+The lab consists of three virtual machines:

-- pfSense Community Edition
+- **pfSense Community Edition** – Firewall and Network Gateway
-- Windows Server
-- Windows 11 Client
-- Ubuntu Server

-Within this module, pfSense is deployed as the perimeter firewall and network gateway, providing routing, firewall services, DHCP, DNS and secure connectivity between the virtual machines.
+- **Windows Server** – Active Directory and Infrastructure Services
+- **Ubuntu Server** – Hosting the Wazuh SIEM platform

+The objective is to simulate a small enterprise infrastructure by deploying secure networking, centralized identity management and security monitoring within an isolated virtual environment.

 ---